Esauidk/Esauidk.github.io/content/post/top-down-shooter-tut/index.md

     }

     public void spawnPlayer(){
-        GameObject player = Instantiate(playerObject, playerSpawnLocation.position, Quaternion.identity);
+        curPlayer = Instantiate(playerObject, playerSpawnLocation.position, Quaternion.identity);
-        playerPosition = player.transform;
+        playerPosition = curPlayer.transform;
     }

     public void reset(){
+        Destroy(curPlayer);
         spawnPlayer();
     }
 }
 ```
-`DontDestroyOnLoad` is a special method that marks a gameobject to never to be deleted when changing unity scenes (ex: changing levels).
+`DontDestroyOnLoad` is a special method that marks a gameobject to never to be deleted when changing unity scenes (ex: changing levels)

 A static variable belongs to the class and can be accessed from anywhere, hence why we have the variable `instance`.
 This way, anyone can touch this manager and call its methods

+To keep in mind for future reference, the logic inside the `Awake()` method is general what is done when creating singletons
 ## Updating Existing Functions

 ### Follow Enemy